 Ian Grose, Autumn Journal, 2020, installation detail

 STEVENSON is pleased to present Autumn Journal, an exhibition of new small-scale works by Ian Grose, painted during lockdown.
-The works are on view at the gallery as well as online - click here to view presentation.

 This series of paintings is named after the epic poem by Louis MacNeice, written during the approach of World War Two.
 In an author’s note, MacNeice stated: